Koziev/RussianPoetryScansionTool/README.md

 Future development plans include:
 - Improving Russian poetry processing capabilities
 - Adding support for other languages (starting with English)

+### Where it is used

+We used this library to evaluate the generated poem in our research paper [Generation of Russian Poetry of Different Genres and Styles Using Neural
+Networks with Character-Level Tokenization](https://aclanthology.org/2025.latechclfl-1.6.pdf).

 ### License